JWest2323/JWest2323/README.md

 - 👋 Hi, I’m Jamal West
-- 👀 I’m interested in JavaScript, TypeScript, NodeJS, Data Visualization.
+- 👀 I’m interested in JavaScript, TypeScript, and NodeJS, Data Visualization.
 - 🌱 I’m currently learning Angular 11+, Golang, and Springboot.
 - 💞️ I’m looking to collaborate on UI/UX, Angular/React, and Data Visualization projects.
 - 📫 How to reach me: thejamalwest@gmail.com.